Visceral Manipulation Therapy – What is it & how does it work?

 What is visceral manipulation therapy?

 Visceral manipulation is a gentle, hands-on manual therapy used to help your internal organs (viscera) glide smoothly within your body.
-Your physical therapist can use this technique to treat abdominal pain, constipation, cramps, indigestion, and much more.
+Your trained physical therapist can use visceral techniques to treat abdominal pain, constipation, cramps, and digestive issues, to improve your organ function and your quality of life.

-Congested or inflamed connective tissue impedes these small but significant movements.
-This creates visceral discomfort and dysfunction and can lead to restricted movement and pain in other parts of the body.
+When the connective tissue becomes inflamed or congested, it impairs these small but vital movements.
+This can cause visceral discomfort, limit mobility, and lead to painful restrictions in various parts of the body.

 Scar Tissue and Adhesions in the Body